verdaccio/website/website/docs/logger.md

 title: 'Logger'
 ---

-:::info
+:::caution Deprecated: `logs`

-Since v5.22.0 the logger property is renamed from `logs` to `log`, but still compatible with v6 but not recommended to use, could be removed any time.
+The property is `log`.
+The older `logs` spelling is still accepted but emits a deprecation warning (`VERWAR002`) on startup and may be removed at any time.
 :::

 As with any web application, Verdaccio has a customizable built-in logger.
 You can define multiple types of outputs.